Barclays review

 Barclays does not offer the MetaTrader 4 (MT4), MetaTrader 5 (MT5) or cTrader trading platforms.

-Barclays Trading benefits :
+Barclays Trading benefits

-- Low min deposit
+- Barclays Low min deposit

-Barclays Trading Accounts Offered :
+Barclays Trading Accounts Offered

-- Standard account
+- Barclays Standard account

-Can I try Barclays before I buy?
+Can I try Barclays?

 Your capital is at risk

-Barclays withdrawal and funding methods.
+Barclays withdrawal and funding methods

-- Barclays accepts Debit card
+- Barclays accepts MasterCard

-- Barclays accepts Credit card
+- Barclays accepts Maestro

 - Barclays accepts Apple Pay

-- Barclays accepts Cheque or Check
+- Barclays accepts Bank Transfer

-Bank transfer | No | Yes | Yes | Yes |
+Bank transfer | Yes | Yes | Yes | Yes |

-Credit Cards | Yes | Yes | Yes | Yes |
+Credit Cards | Yes | Yes | No | Yes |

-Paypal | No | Yes | Yes | Yes |
+Paypal | No | Yes | No | Yes |

 Skrill | No | Yes | Yes | Yes |

-Payoneer | No | Yes | No | Yes |
+Payoneer | No | No | No | No |

 Neteller | No | Yes | Yes | Yes |